 MEDIA ARE WELCOME TO JOIN TODAY AT 2PM – INTERVIEWS AVAILABLE

-"Not only are we celebrating our 25th Anniversary, we are celebrating another milestone by doubling our construction capacity," says Marc Caron, Interim CEO, Habitat Greater Ottawa.
-"Traditionally, Habitat Greater Ottawa has constructed two to four homes per year.
-This build season affirms our launch into housing developments, with plans to construct 8-10 homes per year moving forward.
+"Not only are we celebrating our 25th Anniversary, we are celebrating another milestone by doubling our construction capacity," says Marc Caron, Interim CEO, Habitat Greater Ottawa. "in 2019 we'll be constructing the final nine homes in this development.
 We are well aware that there is a shortage of affordable homeownership options in Ottawa and we are proud to be able to grow to meet the need.
 We believe that everyone deserves a safe and affordable place to call home."

 Full family profiles and photos are available at www.habitatgo.ca.

 Habitat Greater Ottawa could not build without the support of the community, volunteers and sponsors.
-Thank you to the Leacross Foundation and the City of Ottawa for their generous sponsorship of this development.
+Thank you to the Leacross Foundation, City of Ottawa, and Lockheed Martin for their generous sponsorship of this development.